 Before you visit the store you should do at least some online research so you can establish if they know their stuff or not.

-Make sure to double check the information they tell you, either here or in a book.
+Make sure to double-check the information they tell you, either here or in a book.
 It doesn’t matter where you check just make sure you do!
-A second opinion never hurt anyone.
+A second opinion never hurts anyone.